 - (a) Auxiliaries of licensee.
 An association or organization is an auxiliary of a licensee if: - (1) It is subsidiary to the licensee; - (2) It is subordinate to the licensee; - (3) Its primary purpose is to support and assist, particularly by donations and volunteer services, the licensee; and - (4) It is constituted, chartered, governed, or otherwise formally recognized as an adjunct by the licensee. - (b) Licensee auxiliary of another organization.
-A licensee is an auxiliary of an association or organization if: - (1) The licensee is subsidiary to the association or organization; - (2) The licensee is subordinate to the association or organization; - (3) The primary purpose of the licensee is to support and assist, particularly by donations and volunteer services, the association or organization to which it is subsidiary; and - (4) The licensee is constituted, chartered, governed, or otherwise formally recognized as an adjunct by the association or organization to which it is subsidiary. - (c) Auxiliary affiliated with licensee.
-An association or organization is affiliated with a licensee and the association or organization and the licensee are auxiliaries of another organization or association if:
+A licensee is an auxiliary of an association or organization if: - (1) The licensee is subsidiary to the association or organization; - (2) The licensee is subordinate to the association or organization; - (3) The primary purpose of the licensee is to support and assist, particularly by donations and volunteer services, the association or organization to which it is subsidiary; and

-- The licensee and the affiliated organization are both subsidiary to an association or organization; - (2) The licensee and the affiliated organization are both subordinate to the association or organization; - (3) The primary purpose of the licensee and the affiliated organization is to support and assist, particularly by donations and volunteer services, the association or organization to which they both are subsidiary; and - (4) Both the licensee and the affiliate are constituted, chartered, governed, or otherwise formally recognized as adjuncts by the association or organization to which they are subsidiary. - 3.1.9 Security personnel - (a) Security personnel must wear a badge or uniform. - (b) Security personnel, whether volunteer or paid, may not play or participate in the operation of any bingo-raffle activities. - 3.1.10 Number of games allowed.
-No licensee may hold, operate, or conduct more than 220 bingo occasions in any calendar year. - (a) A licensee may play one type or both types of bingo authorized by section 24-21-602(1), C.R.S., during a single occasion. - (b) A licensee must not play both types of bingo at the same time during an occasion.
-A licensee must complete playing one type of bingo before starting to play another type of bingo during an occasion. - (c) Each individual occasion counts towards the total 220 limit, regardless of whether the licensee plays a single type of bingo or both types during an occasion. - 3.1.11 Prohibition on saving seats.
-A specific seat may only be reserved to provide a reasonable accommodation for a player with a disability.
+- (4) The licensee is constituted, chartered, governed, or otherwise formally recognized as an adjunct by the association or organization to which it is subsidiary. - (c) Auxiliary affiliated with licensee.
+An association or organization is affiliated with a licensee and the association or organization and the licensee are auxiliaries of another organization or association if: - (1) The licensee and the affiliated organization are both subsidiary to an association or organization; - (2) The licensee and the affiliated organization are both subordinate to the association or organization; - (3) The primary purpose of the licensee and the affiliated organization is to support and assist, particularly by donations and volunteer services, the association or organization to which they both are subsidiary; and - (4) Both the licensee and the affiliate are constituted, chartered, governed, or otherwise formally recognized as adjuncts by the association or organization to which they are subsidiary.

+3.1.9 Security personnel

+- (a) Security personnel must wear a badge or uniform. - (b) Security personnel, whether volunteer or paid, may not play or participate in the operation of any bingo-raffle activities. - 3.1.10 Number of games allowed.
+No licensee may hold, operate, or conduct more than 220 bingo occasions in any calendar year. - 3.1.11 Prohibition on saving seats and playing space.
+A seat or playing space may only be reserved to provide a reasonable accommodation for a player with a disability. - 3.2 Progressive Jackpot Bingo Games.
+The following requirements apply specifically to progressive jackpot bingo. - 3.2.1 Required Postings.
+In addition to any postings otherwise required by these rules, a licensee that conducts a progressive jackpot game must also post, a sign in at least 12-point font stating: - (a) The amount of the progressive jackpot at the beginning of the bingo occasion;